beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 ## Abbreviations (for Commands, Arguments, Paths)

 [Abbreviations](https://fishshell.com/docs/current/cmds/abbr.html) are one of the best features in `fish`.
-Unlike aliases, they expand to show their content, thus enabling customization of the command, adding parameters and so on.
+Unlike aliases, they expand to show their content, enabling customization of the command, adding parameters and so on.

-Aliases can be forced to only resolve when they are in command position (first word) or anywhere in the line.
+Aliases can be forced to resolve only when they are in command position (first word, which is the default) or anywhere in the line as we'll see below.

-This enables some cool features, inspired by the aforementioned video.
+This enables some cool features inspired by the aforementioned video.

 ### Pipe Suffixes

-Since abbreviations can be globally usable anywhere in a command, they can be used to add suffixes to command to pipe their standard output or errors to `/dev/null`.
+Since abbreviations can be usable anywhere in a command with `--position anywhere`, they can be used to add suffixes to commands to pipe their standard output or errors to `/dev/null`.

 ```fish
 abbr -a NE --position anywhere -- "2>/dev/null"